evedes/mozart-app/README.md

 ### 05. Contributors

-  01. Nelson Neves: Old School dev Rockstart and Docker Captain! 🤘 Thanks for all the wisdom and patience helping me to setup the containerized boilerplate!
+  01. Nelson Neves: Old School dev Rockstar and Docker Captain! 🤘 Thanks for all the wisdom and patience helping me to setup this containerized boilerplate!
 You rock mate!

 ...